COVID-19: Information for Patients, Parents and Visitors

 We are in constant contact with local and state health authorities.
 The hospital’s team has rigorously trained and prepared to manage infectious disease cases, and we adhere to strict infection control protocols while treating patients—all to help keep you and your family safe and healthy.

-No. As with any illness, testing is done if a person shows symptoms of a disease.
 Call your pediatrician if your child has symptoms of COVID-19 or has been directly exposed to someone with the illness.
+They will refer you to an appropriate testing location.

 If my child is sick and I suspect COVID-19, what should I do?
 How do I get my child tested for this virus?